jmilkiewicz/OverheadCourse/signups/index.markdown

 layout: page
 ---

-{% include manuSoler.markdown %} is finally back in Berlin, bringing with him two distinct courses:
+{% include manuSoler.markdown %} is finally back in Berlin with two distinct courses for players ranging from *beginner+* to *advanced* levels:

 - {% include padelEssentials.markdown %}
 - {% include padelDefence.markdown %}

 Each participant can **choose** the course that best suits their current needs and goals.

-Click [here](#-training-selection) for a help regarding training selection.
+Click [here](#-course-selection) for help regarding course selection.

 ## 📅 Event Details 📍